-This technical report supplements the 2019 Transit Technical Report (ODOT 2019) with an evaluation of the transit impacts of the Revised Build Alternative.
-The analysis focuses on how the updated highway cover design construction and long-term operation would impact transit activity on local streets in the Area of Potential Impact (API).
+This technical report presents revisions to the 2022 Transit Supplemental Technical Report, which supplemented the 2019 Transit Technical Report (ODOT 2019) with an evaluation of the transit impacts of the Revised Build Alternative.
+New text inserted since the 2022 Transit Supplemental Technical Report is shown in bold text.
+The analysis focuses on how the updated highway cover construction and long-term operation would impact transit activity on local streets in the Area of Potential Impact (API).
+Revisions to the 2022 Transit Supplemental Technical Report are based on comments on the I-5 Rose Quarter Improvement Project Supplemental Environmental Assessment and subsequent refinements to the project design.

 There are inconsequential changes in the regulatory framework from what was analyzed in the 2019 Transit Technical Report.
 Updated transit ridership information shows that the Coronavirus Pandemic caused a sharp decrease in transit ridership from 2017 to 2020.
-TriMet leadership anticipates that ridership will rebound within the next five years.
+TriMet leadership anticipates that ridership will rebound within the next 3 to 6 years.
 The construction of the Revised Build Alternative would still require the removal of all existing I-5 overcrossings in the API, replacing them with a larger and more connected street network.
-Construction of the relocated southbound offramp on N Williams Avenue would cause closure of N Williams Avenue between N Wheeler Avenue and NE Weidler Street for the duration of construction, which would cause rerouting and delays of bus routes 4 and 44.
+Construction of the relocated southbound exit ramp on N Williams Avenue requires expansion of the highway cover through the N/ NE Weidler Street and N Williams Avenue intersection.
+To build the ramp and the extended highway cover, closure of N Williams Avenue between N Wheeler Avenue and NE Weidler Street for the duration of the highway cover construction is anticipated, which would cause rerouting and delays of bus routes 4 and 44.
 Construction duration is expected to be longer under the Revised Build Alternative than under the Build Alternative.